leshow/mdt/README.md

 ---

 _mdt_ is a markdown previewer for the **terminal**.
 It takes markdown as input from `stdin` and prints it out formatted for easy reading.
+It should support all CommonMark docs (but won't attempt inner html).
+Work in progress, it mostly still prints html instead of terminal characters.

 It uses [pulldown_cmark](http://www.github.com/google/pulldown-cmark) for parsing markdown.